faucet-pipeline/docs/cli.md

   (currently `faucet-pipeline-sass` and `faucet-pipeline-js`).
 Comments will be stripped from the output etc. This doesn't do minification (variable name mangling etc.) due to our `view-source:` conviction.
+* `--sourcemaps`: Add inline sourcemaps to all generated files by pipelines that support it (currently `faucet-pipeline-sass` and `faucet-pipeline-js`).

 We recommend that you do not use `--fingerprint` with `--watch` (fingerprinting is not very useful in development and it also reduces clutter on your disk).